KasparKipp/web-eid-elixir-WIP/README.md

 # App

-This is a sample app demonstrating how to initiate ID card authentication using the [Web eID](https://github.com/web-eid/web-eid.js) javascript library.
+This is a WIP sample app demonstrating how to initiate ID card authentication using the [Web eID](https://github.com/web-eid/web-eid.js) javascript library and integrating with the [Web eID security](https://github.com/web-eid/web-eid-authtoken-validation-java#quickstart) java library for token validation.

 # Getting Started